-Much like a car or a house, the “best” security system is one that fits your needs, based on cost, ease of use, and your security comfort level.
+Much like a car, an appliance, or any other product, the “best” security system is one that fits your needs, based on cost, ease of use, and your security comfort level.

 A cheap alarm system that doesn’t make you feel safe and secure isn’t really worth even the “cheap” price.
-Likewise, a high-end system that’s difficult for you to operate and that you don’t trust won’t help you much either.
+Likewise, a high-end system that you can't afford, is difficult for you to operate, or that you don’t trust won’t help you much either.